CODERTG2/sentinel/README.md

 # scout-bot
 [WIP] Bot for scouting at FRC competitions.
+Pit scouting code is complete.

 # Usage
 1. You can clone this repo and make changes to better fit your team - suggested